Side Effects Of Lipstick Every Woman Must Know

 1. Lead Affects Your Heart And Brain

-When the lead present in lipsticks is absorbed by your body, it is distributed to your blood, soft tissues, and bones.
-If there is an excess quantity of lead in your body, it could affect your heart and cause hypertension (high blood pressure), coronary heart disease, and heart rate variability.2 3
+Most of the lead in our body comes from the air, water, and food.
+Lead from lipsticks and other lip products add to this.
+The risk of lead intake is higher in case of lipsticks or lip products than with other cosmetics because these are often ingested accidentally.
+When the lead is absorbed by your body, it is distributed to your blood, soft tissues, and bones.
+Excess lead affects your heart and causes hypertension (high blood pressure), coronary heart disease, and heart rate variability.2 3

-Additionally, lead in your system can also reduce brain function and affect the nervous system.
+As a neurotoxin, lead can also reduce brain function and affect the nervous system.
 It might, thus, result in memory and concentration problems.
-In fact, extreme lead poisoning has been known to lead to epilepsy, loss of consciousness, and death.4 5
+In fact, extreme lead poisoning has been known to cause epilepsy, loss of consciousness, and even death.4

 3. Preservatives Could Cause Breast Cancer

-Well-known lipstick brands are approved by the FDA and are safe.
-However, unbranded products might contain toxic preservatives that exceed the acceptable limit.
-Some preservatives like parabens are known to cause cancer, especially of the breast.7 8 Lipsticks that utilize these preservatives can also cause milder side effects like the irritation of the eyes, coughing, wheezing, and skin irritation.
+Lipsticks might also contain toxic preservatives that exceed the acceptable limit.
+Some preservatives like parabens are known to cause cancer, especially of the breast.10 11 Lipsticks that utilize these preservatives can also cause milder side effects like the irritation of the eyes, coughing, wheezing, and skin irritation.

+Children have lower tolerance for heavy metals and are more likely to ingest the coat of lipstick completely.
+So it’s best to avoid applying lipstick on your kids, except very rarely.
 If your kids accidentally eat or swallow lipstick, they might experience diarrhea or vomiting.
-In most cases lipstick ingestion causes only mild toxicity to the stomach and intestines.
-But, to be on the safer side, if your child displays the symptoms of “lipstick poisoning,” it is wise to seek immediate help.9
+In most cases, lipstick ingestion causes only mild toxicity to the stomach and intestines.
+But, to be on the safer side, if your child displays the symptoms of “lipstick poisoning,” it is wise to seek immediate help.14

 So, these are some major side effects caused by the harmful chemicals and heavy metals present in lipsticks and lip gloss.
 If possible, opt for a natural alternative that does not contain these toxins.
-Also, avoid buying lipsticks that aren’t approved by the FDA.
-To ensure safety, apply lipstick no more than 2 or 3 times a day, as excessive application could be harmful.
+Also, avoid buying unbranded lipsticks.
+To ensure safety, apply lipstick no more than 2 times a day, as excessive application could be harmful.

 References [ + ]